there.

-Perched on the edge of Goat Mountain near Landers, CA, this two-structure compound serves as residence and retreat.
+Perched on the edge of Goat Mountain near Landers, CA, this two-structure compound is residence and retreat in one.

-The high-efficiency envelope, a compact geometry and precisely placed windows that capture carefully selected views ensure optimal performance and comfort in the Souther California high desert.
+A high-performance envelope, compact geometry, and precisely placed windows that capture carefully selected views create superior comfort and serene beauty in the Southern California high desert.

 The residential buildings of this small agroforestry farm are partially set into the hillside and designed to optimize passive solar heating and cooling in the harshest climate zone in California.

-Desigend for construction with B.Public Prefab's* high-efficiency wall and roof panels, 2 base modules were developed and combined with custom shade structures to create 4 distinctly different homes on a 5 acre site.
+Designed for construction with B.Public Prefab's* high-efficiency wall and roof panels, 2 base modules were developed and combined with custom shade structures to create 4 distinctly different homes on a subdivided 5 acre site.

-Meticulous site design and construcion staging ensured that all 57 Joshua trees on site were left undisturbed by the project.
+Meticulous site design and construction staging ensured that all 57 Joshua trees on site were left undisturbed by the project.

 An extensive energy retrofit and several spatial modifications took this 1950's home from cookie cutter to cutting edge.

-Superior airtightness, added insulation and heat recovery ventilation prepare this building to become one of the first PassivHaus EnerPHIt* certified homes in California
+Superior airtightness, added insulation and heat recovery ventilation prepared this building to become one of the first PassivHaus EnerPHIt* certified homes in California

-This prototype home makes life's cycles of water, energy, food and time into an interactive experience for its occupants .
+This prototype home turns life's cycles of water, energy, food and time into an interactive experience for its occupants .

-All functions become aethetic elements in the space that show how the house collects, reuses and treats all of its water, generates heating and cooling and produces food in multiple places in and around the structure.
+All functions become aesthetic elements in the space that show how the house collects, reuses and treats all of its water, generates heating and cooling and produces food in multiple locations in and around the structure.

 This "creative surgery project" turned a partial basement into a playful, light flooded studio.
 Several custom built-ins conceal the complicated geometry of the existing former crawlspace and make optimal use of the 548 SF footprint.